deshpan4/RNA-seq-analysis-pipeline/README.md

 bash computeDGEusing_DESeq_edgeR_noReplicates.sh
 ```
 **Step-7:** Construct BSgenome package for A.thaliana TAIR10 data
-However, there is already BSgenome package availabe in CRAN 'BSgenome.Athaliana.TAIR.TAIR9', but we recommend users to construct TAIR10 version of BSgenome which can be constructed using following steps.

-Convert genome FASTA to 2bit
+However, there is already BSgenome package availabe in CRAN 'BSgenome.Athaliana.TAIR.TAIR9', but we recommend users to construct TAIR10 version of BSgenome.
+The FASTA genome file has already been converted to 2bit format (athalianaTAIR10.2bit) and is available in the "Genome" folder.
+However, if the user would like to convert the FASTA file to 2bit himself, "faToTwoBit" tool is required.
 ```
 faToTwoBit genome.fa athalianaTAIR10.2bit
 ```